 (Yes.
 I ate all three.
 In one sitting.
 Yum.)

 Did I mention that, unless we win that lottery, we have to move?
-I’m pretty sure it’s going to happen this summer.
-Yeah.
+It’s going to happen this summer.
 Next week, maybe I’ll write about trees or movies or donuts or something.